 | |

-Khalid Mukhtar lives in Bolingbrook with his wife and three children.
-He was born and raised in India and emigrated to the US in 1998.
+Khalid Mukhtar lives in Bolingbrook, a suburb of Chicago, with his wife and four children.
+He was born and raised in India and immigrated to the US in 1998.
 He works as a software engineer in Deerfield.
-Khalid treasures his hour long commute for the uninterrupted quiet time it gives him to compose his poems.
-He is an avid enthusiast of traditional poetry styles and that is where most of his poems fall with a sprinkling of free verse now and then.
-He contributes regularly to his blog titled, "Ramblings in Verse" where he solicits feedback from his gradually growing online readership.
-You can visit Khalid's blog at www.khamuk.com.
+He is an avid enthusiast of traditional poetry styles and that is where most of his poems fall.
+He contributes regularly to his blog at khamuk.com where he solicits feedback from his gradually growing online readership.
+In addition to poetry, Khalid is an aspiring novelist and has completed two works of fiction drama over the last two years.
+He is actively seeking to publish them as he carries out research for his third novel.

 | |